hassio-addons/hassio-vagrant/README.md

 Note: _When destroying the Hass.io virtual machine, the contents of the `config` folder WILL BE DELETED.
 All other folders are left untouched._

+## Configuration

+This Vagrant box ships with a small configuration file, `configuration.yml`, that allows you to tweak some settings of the virtual machine.

+### `memory`

+The number of megabytes of memory you want to give to the virtual machine.
+By default, this has been set to 1024Mb.
+This number is pretty low, but enough for most add-on development and ensures this setup can be run on almost any machine.
+Feel free to upgrade the memory if you have spare.

+### `cpus`

+The number of CPU cores to give to the virtual machine.
+Defaults to 2.

+### `hostname`

+The hostname of the virtual Hass.io machine.
+Defaults to `hassio`.
+It might be wise to change this, in case you already have an Hass.io device in your network.

+### `bridge`

+Allows you the specific the network interface to bridge to.
+By default, this is set to `~`, which is the same as _nothing set_ and causes Vagrant to ask you for the network interface to use each time you start the virtual machine.

+### `keep_config`

+By default, if you destroy the virtual machine, the Home Assistant configuration is removed automatically as well.
+This is to ensure you have a fresh start each time you start the virtual machine.

+However, if you are in the need to keep the configuration on the destruction of the virtual machine, you can simply set this option to `true`.

 ## Changelog & Releases